Category: Communication

 Understanding Types of Homes

-Patients may live or be discharged to a wide variety of social care settings and understanding these is important for any foundation doctor.
-This can help you have conversations with patients and their families about the services the patient may already have in place on admission or will have on discharge.
-If you’re looking to
+Patients may live or be discharged to a variety of social care settings and understanding these is important for any resident doctor.
+This can help you have conversations with patients and their families about services patients may already have in place on admission or will have on discharge.
+If you’re looking to understand the multidisciplinary

 Read More »